|

 Verizon network" speak volumes!

-Why a Trial?
-We'd
+frustrated.
+Why a trial

 instead of a full market launch is